MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 The CLI offers an interactive mode which automatically displays help information and makes it easier to select subcommands.
 You enter this mode with the `az interactive` command.
-For more information on interactive mode and how it helps you get familiar with the CLI experience, see [Azure CLI 2.0 Interactive Mode](interactive-azure-cli.md).
+For more information on interactive mode and how it helps you learn the CLI, see [Azure CLI 2.0 Interactive Mode](interactive-azure-cli.md).

 There is also a [Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) that offers an interactive experience, including autocomplete and mouse-over documentation.